ECSEL: Explainable Classification via Signomial Equation Learning: Approach

 \section{Approach}

-We first introduce signomial functions and establish their expressiveness and universal approximation properties (Section~\ref{subsec:signomial}).
-We then formulate ECSEL, our signomial-based classifier, and derive a set of desirable properties that enable interpretation regarding global feature behavior, decision-boudaries, and local feature attribution (Section~\ref{sec:properties}).
+We begin with signomial functions and establish their universal approximation property (Section~\ref{subsec:signomial}).
+We formulate ECSEL, our signomial-based classifier, and derive a set of desirable properties that enable interpretation regarding global feature behavior, decision-boundaries, and local feature attribution (Section~\ref{sec:properties}).